-Another wrote, “Love, love, love Golde and their products.
+“Love, love, love Golde and their products.
 They make it so easy to incorporate more turmeric into your system with this drink!
-I notice a difference in my digestion and skin, and I am so thankful!!”
+I notice a difference in my digestion and skin, and I am so thankful,” wrote one Sephora reviewer.

-Beauty goes beyond powders for Golde, however.
+But beauty goes beyond powders for Golde.
 The brand also sells pure matcha and face masks on its own website.

-Last week, five days after George Floyd’s death on Monday, May 25, Woodward announced on Instagram that 100 percent of Golde’s profits from May 30 to June 1 would be donated to the NAACP Legal Defense Fund.
+In May, five days after George Floyd’s death on May 25, Woodward announced on Instagram that 100 percent of Golde’s profits from May 30 to June 1 would be donated to the NAACP Legal Defense Fund.
 Overall, Golde was able to donate over $10,000 and said its sales increased by 10 times its average for three days in a row.
 On June 1 alone, it sold more product than the entire month of March.

 “Talk about Black-owned brands you love and support.
 But talk about them only if you actually support them,” Woodward wrote in a op-ed for HuffPost.
 “If you don’t support any Black-owned brands currently, find a brand and buy stuff from them.
 That’s really important.
 That’s one of the most powerful ways you can voice your opinion in a capitalist structure.”

 If you found this article helpful, you might also want to read about 14 Black-owned beauty and wellness brands you can support today and every day.